FoNE: Precise Single-Token Number Embeddings via Fourier Features: Conclusion

 \section{Conclusion}

 In this paper, we introduced FoNE, a novel method for representing numbers in the embedding space of LLMs.
 By leveraging Fourier features, FoNE directly maps numbers into a compact and precise representation, bypassing tokenization inefficiencies and preserving essential numerical properties.
 FoNE has significant implications for pre-training LLMs.
 By incorporating FoNE, models can develop a robust understanding of numerical concepts, addressing a fundamental limitation in current architectures.
-We expect this capability extends beyond simple arithmetic to support a wide range of number-related tasks, including time-series analysis, quantitative reasoning, and complex operations in fields like physics and mathematics.
+We believe our work establishes a solid foundation for future research on a wide range of number-related tasks, including time-series analysis, quantitative reasoning, and complex operations in fields like physics and mathematics.

-By integrating FoNE into pre-training strategies, future models can overcome the limitations of existing tokenization schemes, achieve greater computational efficiency.
-We believe FoNE represents a \vsreplace{transformative}{significant} step toward equipping LLMs with the tools necessary to tackle complex challenges with precision and rigor.

 \ifdefined\isarxiv \else